leankoala-gmbh/ShopwarePluginGitHubActionTemplate/readme.md

 - extract the plugin name from composer.yml and use it in all the tasks
 - write the release name to the composer.yml file (already stored in `$RELEASE`)
-- install all composer depedencies (withod dev deps)
+- install all composer depedencies (without dev deps)

 ## GitHub Action